MarieSumalee/MarieSumalee/README.md

 - 🤩 Stackpit is also amazing!
 - 💪  GrapQL is a powerful tool!
 - 😮  Wow, I discovered Prisma is awesome & powerful tool too!
-- 🧢  I like to stay busy and keep on learning new stuff
+- 🧢  I like to stay busy and keep on learning new stuff, anything that is practicle, susbtantials, and less complicated
-- 💞️ I’m looking to collaborate on GitHub
 - 📫 Reach me here at my webwite

 <!---